dreamsxin/ext-collections/README.md

 ### 2.1 Functionalities

 See [stubs](stubs/) directory for signature of all classes and methods of this extension, with PHPDoc.
+They can also serve as IDE helper.

 ### 2.2 PHP-style access